caseykneale/PickingALanguage2020/README.md

 | Spark | Custom Data Plumbing  | Parallelism  |  Mac, Win, Linux, Web        | Complexity  | Scala    |

 ### Applications/Systems Programming
 I've been all over the place with the languages in this section.
 I haven't really learned Rust, well I tried for a few days.
 Had to gave up for the time being.
 I am preferential to Go for now.
 Go is safe enough, fast enough, and easy enough for me to quickly create working binaries.
-For other projects, I've ran to C++, and for a few years of my life I spent a lot of time in C# doing game development.
-All of these have their pros and cons.
+For other projects I've ran to C++.
+For a few years of my life I spent a lot of time using C# for game development.
+All of these languages have their pros and cons.
 For what I do these days Go-lang sits in a serious sweet spot.

 | Primary Need | Secondary Need | Tertiary Need | Platform                    | Okay With   | Language |
 |     :-:      | :-:            | :-:           | :-:                         | :-:         | :-:      |